Blog/MK-677 vs Ipamorelin: Oral vs Injectable GH

 MK-677 acts as a full agonist at GHS-R1a, the same receptor that endogenous ghrelin uses.
 Because ghrelin is the hunger hormone, MK-677 activates the appetite signaling cascade alongside GH release.
 The 24-hour half-life means this activation persists around the clock.

 Think of it like leaving a faucet on all day.
-The GH flows steadily, but so does the hunger signal and the metabolic strain.
-Ghrelin receptor activation for 24 continuous hours is a fundamentally different stimulus than the body's natural pulsatile pattern.
+GH flows steadily, but so does the hunger signal and the metabolic strain.
+Ghrelin receptor activation for 24 continuous hours is a fundamentally different stimulus than the body's natural pulsatile GH secretion pattern, which releases GH in discrete pulses with near-zero baseline between them.

 Ipamorelin: Selective GH Release Only

 Ipamorelin binds the same receptor but triggers a narrower downstream cascade.
 GH is released.
-Cortisol, ACTH, and prolactin are not.
+Cortisol, ACTH, and prolactin are not affected.
 Appetite stimulation is minimal compared to MK-677 or GHRP-6.

 GH and IGF-1 Output Compared

-Both compounds raise GH and IGF-1 meaningfully, but the pattern and magnitude differ.
+Both compounds raise GH and IGF-1 meaningfully.
+The pattern and duration differ.

 Ipamorelin produces dose-proportional GH peaks at approximately 40 minutes post-injection.
 The GH pulse is sharp and resolves within 4-6 hours.
-Direct body composition studies for ipamorelin alone are limited; most clinical use pairs it with CJC-1295, and the combination data is more robust.
+Direct body composition studies for ipamorelin alone are limited; most clinical data uses ipamorelin combined with CJC-1295.

 Side Effects Compared: The Critical Difference

-This is where the two compounds diverge sharply.
+This is where the two compounds diverge most sharply.
 MK-677 carries metabolic risks that ipamorelin does not.

 MK-677 Side Effects: Insulin Resistance Is the Headline

-The Nass 2008 study documented fasting glucose increases of 25-27% within 2-4 weeks of MK-677 use.
+The Nass 2008 randomized controlled trial documented fasting glucose increases of 25-27% within 2-4 weeks of MK-677 use.
 In 6% of subjects, fasting glucose exceeded 140 mg/dL.
 HbA1c rose by 0.3% on average over 12 months.
-One clinical trial in elderly patients with hip fractures was stopped early due to concerns about congestive heart failure risk (Nass et al., 2008).
+One clinical trial in elderly patients recovering from hip fractures was stopped early due to congestive heart failure concerns in the MK-677 group (Nass et al., 2008).

-Water retention affected 40% of subjects in clinical studies.
+Water retention affected 40% of subjects.
 Arthralgias (joint pain) appeared in 20%.
 Carpal tunnel symptoms developed in 10%.
-Appetite increase is significant and persistent, lasting the duration of use.
+Appetite increase is significant and typically persists for the duration of use.

-These are not theoretical risks.
-The glucose and insulin data come from randomized controlled trials with 12-month follow-up.
-If you have any insulin resistance, prediabetes, or family history of type 2 diabetes, MK-677 demands caution.
+These are not theoretical risks from animal models.
+The glucose and insulin data come from multiple randomized controlled trials with up to 12-month follow-up.

 Ipamorelin Side Effects: Minimal and Transient